 The people of Athens were sincere in their desire to worship God.
 In spite of all their religious efforts, they still lacked an understanding of God and His requirements for worship.
 God brought His servant Paul into their community to teach them the truths that they needed.
 They were finally able to understand Who they were to worship and the way they were to worship the Creator in spirit and in truth (Acts 17:16-34).

-*Raymond Perry is married to Lorraine, his wife of fortyeight years.
+*Raymond Perry is married to Lorraine, his wife of forty-eight years.
 They have four children, eight grandchildren, and two great-grandchildren.
 He served our nation in the United States Navy for ten years.
-He has pastored churches for over thirty years and remains active in ministries to his fellow veterans in the Navajo Nation.
+He has served in churches for over thirty years and remains active in ministries to his fellow veterans in the Navajo Nation.
 He is a vital part of the cooperative effort of tribal members and friends in the Native American community sharing their stories of hope.

-“We bring you good news, that you should turn from these vain things to a living God, Who made the heaven and the earth and the sea and all that is in them.
-In past generations He allowed all the nations to walk in their own ways.
-Yet He did not leave Himself without witness, for He did good by giving you rains from heaven and fruitful seasons, satisfying your hearts with food and gladness.”
-Acts 14:15-17
+We…preach unto you that ye should turn from these vanities unto the living God, Which made heaven, and earth, and the sea, and all things that are therein: Who in times past suffered all nations to walk in their own ways.
+Nevertheless He left not Himself without witness, in that He did good, and gave us rain from heaven, and fruitful seasons, filling our hearts with food and gladness. –Acts 14:15-17